 One of the main differences between commercial crime insurance and most other insurance policies is that crime insurance covers financial losses stemming from a business-related crime, while most other insurance policies offer you coverage for legal costs related to claims that could be filed against your company for a plethora of reasons.

-Commercial crime insurance basically reimburses the financial losses caused by the crime, as long as that specific type of crime is covered by your policy.
+Commercial crime insurance basically reimburses the financial losses caused by the crime, as long as your policy covers that specific type of crime.

 A proper commercial crime policy should cover financial losses related to employee theft, forgery, robbery, or electronic crime.
 And while both fidelity bonds and crime insurance do focus on employee crime, since it’s the hardest to prevent, a good commercial crime policy should also cover losses related to non-employee-specific crimes such as the following:

 - Forgery or alteration of negotiable instruments, such as contracts and business checks

 - Theft, destruction, or damage of money, property, or securities